PDOK/jwtproxy/README.md

 * iat
   * issued at time: The time when the JWT was generated as a Unix timestamp.
 (OPTIONAL)

-Note: timestamps should not have quotes!
+Note: timestamps should be numbers (so no quotes)!

 ```json
 {